dayanandv/LitEasy/README.md

 2. How much of data is to visualized to optimize for available resources?
 3. How are the sub-networks to be visualized?

+## Feature Extraction:
+Many of the features to be used for the analysis requires features values (like edge weights) to be obtained (through APIs like that of Scopus) or to be calculated.
+An example for when a calculation is required would be the paper-paper edge weight considering the section of the referee paper in whoch the referenced paper is cited.
+Other cases of calculation might involve finding metadata (like Keywords) of a paper which are unavailable from other source.

 ## Building the network:
 Currently the following sources are in consideration, whether they can be integrated into the software (with actual data locally or over APIs) is yet to be explored.
 1. Sources